Why You Seldom Take Your Own Advice

 - and collaborates with you to discover otherwise masked-over and hidden insights into your assumptions, vulnerabilities, performance, and opportunities for your progress and improvement.

-What is it like to work with a Life Coach or Professional Performance Coach?
-What will a Coach for me?
+What is it like to work with an Achievement Coach, Life Coach, or Professional Performance Coach?
+What will a Coach do for me?

-- “What is this ‘Life Coach’ I’ve been hearing about?” or
+- “What is this ‘Life Coaching’ I’ve been hearing about?”

 - “What will a Coach do for me?”

-— is to imagine the scenario of going to a gym for physical fitness exercise: Do you suspect that you will be more efficient and effective accomplishing your fitness goals with the guidance and direction of a Fitness Trainer at the gym?
-You probably also realize that, with a Fitness Trainer, you will be more accountable to pay attention to your progress, actually show up, accomplish your exercises with the best possible form, and ultimately achieve your fitness and wellness goals.
+An analogy that works for many people wanting to distinguish “Coaching” as a service is to imagine the scenario of going to a gym for physical fitness training and exercise: Do you suspect that you will be more efficient and effective accomplishing your fitness goals with the guidance and direction of a Fitness Trainer at the gym?
+You probably also realize that with a Fitness Trainer you will be more accountable to pay attention to your progress, actually show up, accomplish your exercises with the best possible form, and ultimately achieve your greatest possible fitness and wellness goals.

 What is the best coaching program for me?